vanHeemstraSystems/stripe-postman-headstart/README.md

 Make sure you have registered with [Stripe](stripe.com).

 Also, make sure you are in **Test Mode**, so not in Production Mode.
 This is indicated on the dashboard, where you will go next.
+You do not want to make Postman calls with your production key.

 Go to the following URL to collect the API secret key: https://dashboard.stripe.com/test/dashboard